DavidHewWing/WordSearch/README.md

 Shopify Internship Challenge Fall 2019

+What I am doing RN: Setting up the words diagonally

 **CORE**

 1. Create a word search mobile app for Android or iOS (depending on the discipline you’re applying to).